dishantpatel98/C-program-to-display-in-order-and-reverse-order/README.md

-#Complete implementation of all teh function related to linked list in C language
+#Complete implementation of all the functions related to linked list in C language